Gender Pay Gap Reporting 2024

 As a progressive employer who believes equality is one of the key pillars of a successful business, we are pleased to once again report against the annual requirements of the Equality Act 2010 (Gender Pay Gap Information) Regulations 2017.

-• Our mean bonus gender gap grew significantly to 35% while or median bonus gender pay gapo fell to 66%, partly explained by the fact that bonus payments are limited to a small number of employees
+• Our mean bonus gender gap fell significantly to -21.2% while or median bonus gender pay gap fell to -209.7%, mainly explained by the fact that bonus payments were received by a small number of employees, with a significant bonus earned by one female employee.

-• Bonus payments were received by 20% of females compared to only 2.8% of males
+• Bonus payments were received by 2.8% of females compared to only 1.7% of males.

 The proportion of each gender in quartile pay bands is skewed as only 11% of the workforce are female, however when we look at dispersion of each gender across the same pay quartiles it shows a significantly different picture: